-Are you a wizard at using spreadsheets, and do you enjoy spending the whole day marking cells with the most eye-catching colours?
+Are you a whiz when it comes to utilising spreadsheets, and do you find it enjoyable to spend the entire day colouring cells in with the most vibrant hues possible?

-Is it your goal to turn everything you do into a series of numbers and equations?
+Is it your intention to reduce everything you do to a set of numerical values and mathematical equations?

-Imagine having a job that allows you to work from the convenience of your own home and allows you to spend all day engaged in activities related to numbers.
-A job that allows you to work whenever you want, for whatever long you want, and in whatever capacity you choose to do so.
-Even if you don’t have any relevant experience or qualifications, you may still apply.
+Imagine you had a job that not only enables you to work from the comfort of your own home, but also enables you to spend the entire day engaged in activities that are related to numbers.
+A job that gives you the flexibility to put in your hours whenever you want, for as long you want, and in whatever capacity you choose to do so might be considered flexible.
+You are welcome to submit an application for the position even if you do not have any relevant experience or qualifications.

-You only need to have solid computer skills, an interest in mathematics, and the willingness to assist company owners in tackling one of their most hated responsibilities: a box full of receipts.
+You only need to have solid computer skills, an interest in mathematics, and the willingness to assist company owners in tackling one of their most hated responsibilities: a package stuffed with receipts.